Five Emerging Careers in Healthcare Administration (2023)

 - Improving data literacy among a medical facility’s staff and patients

-The average salary for healthcare information administrators, according to Indeed, is just under $70,000 a year, based on more than 5,200 survey respondents.
-A bachelor’s degree, preferably in health information management, is the bare educational minimum for many employers, although there is a strong trend pushing for master’s-level education, such as a master of healthcare administration (MHA) with a focus in informatics.
+The average salary for healthcare information administrators, according to Payscale.com (Oct.
+2022), is just $73,000 a year.
+A bachelor’s degree, preferably in health information management, is the bare minimum for many employers, although there is a strong trend pushing for master’s level education, such as an MHA with an informatics focus.

-The American Health Information Management Association (AHIMA) is the go-to professional resource for health information administrators, and their certifications are well recognized in the industry, which can lead to a significant boost in salary.
+The American Health Information Management Association (AHIMA) is the go-to professional resource for health information administrators, and their certifications are well recognized in the industry, often leading to a significant boost in salary.

-Even as the Affordable Care Act (ACA) saw a sizeable increase in the number of newly insured Americans, a debate has persisted over who has been helped and how.
-The ambition of this massive healthcare legislation has come with an equally large dose of complexity—some 10,000 pages of policy.
+Even as President Obama’s Affordable Care Act (ACA) saw a sizable increase in the number of newly insured Americans, a debate has persisted over who exactly has been helped by what.
+The ambition of this massive healthcare legislation has come with an equally massive dose of complexity: some 10,000 pages of policy.

-The introduction of the American Healthcare Act, which repeals and replaces parts of the ACA, has only increased the complexity and confusion.
-While this position is by no means a new one, it has taken on a new focus with renewed importance in the national landscape.
+The introduction of the American Health Care Act (ACA), which repeals and replaces parts of the ACA, has only increased the complexity and confusion further.
+And while healthcare policy specialist is by no means a new career title, it has taken on a new focus and renewed importance in the national landscape.

 Healthcare policy specialists can work for government organizations, charities, think tanks, insurance companies, medical facilities, and elsewhere in the private sector.
-Many subfields exist in the profession, with specializations in Medicaid, lobbying, education, or community outreach.
-Healthcare policy specialists need a solid understanding of legislation as it applies to their area of specialty, along with sound research, analysis, and communication skills.
+A great deal of specialization exists, and a healthcare policy specialist focus in a specific area such as Medicaid, lobbying, education, or community outreach.
+Healthcare policy specialists will need a solid understanding of the legislation as it applies to their area of specialty, along with sound research, analysis, and communication skills.

-- Analyzing the impacts of new legislation on companies and communities
+- Analyzing impacts of new legislation upon a company or community

-- Advocating for policy adjustment at the state or federal level
+- Advocating for policy adjustment at a state or federal level

 - Conducting site visits to assess the operations of a healthcare facility